Chinese Masterpieces

 Joseph.Sharon@chinesemasterpieces.com

 This exceptional blue and white vase, marked with the Chenghua Imperial hallmark, originates from the Ming Dynasty and represents a significant addition to any prestigious collection.
 The vase is distinguished by its generous dimensions and showcases intricate decoration, notably featuring a central band illustrating fish amidst aquatic vegetation.
 Although large vases from the Chenghua period, which spans from 1465 to 1487, are exceedingly rare, this piece stands out for its size and artistic merit.
 Prominently, the vase bears the six-character Chenghua mark located within the second decorative band.
-A thorough examination of auction catalogs, scholarly texts, and museum collections reveals the scarcity of published examples of larger Chenghua vases, underscoring its exceptional stature.
+A thorough examination of auction catalogs, scholarly texts, and museum collections reveals the scarcity of published examples of larger Chenghua vases, underscoring their exceptional stature.
 The artistry of this vase is characterized by remarkable form, vibrant coloration, and masterful painting executed with controlled yet fluid brushwork—a hallmark of the finest Chenghua ceramics.
 Among Chinese porcelain, these blue and white wares are highly coveted, with their distinctive cobalt pigments from this era easily distinguishable due to their unique aesthetic, which features a dark, almost blackish tone derived from the imported cobalt.
 This cobalt, referred to as Somali blue—suspected to have been sourced from Persia—has not been imported for over five centuries.
 Notably, during the Chenghua period, a local cobalt known as Pitang was also utilized.
 Artisans skillfully combined these cobalts to stabilize the pigment, resulting in refined hues.
 The detailing on Chenghua wares includes fine outlines filled in with broad brush strokes, emphasizing their artistic sophistication.
 The clay composition of these wares was superior to that of prior periods, and the advanced high-firing techniques often result in a characteristic burnt or mottled appearance on the base.
 The glaze is uniquely identifiable due to its fine texture and the presence of tiny, uniform bubbles, observable under magnification.
 This vase epitomizes the quintessence of Imperial blue and white Chenghua porcelain, measuring approximately 26 inches in height.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Significant Imperial Blue and White Porcelain Chenghua Large Figure Jar from the 15th Century Ming Dynasty